ramonamaltan/messages_api/README.md

 ### Next Steps
 - Create endpoints for links and emails
-- Interface for root page of https://message-api-challenge.herokuapp.com including the documentation
+- Create user interface for root page of my heroku app including the documentation
 - Set up Authorization with Tokens to restrict e.g. Updating and Deleting of messages to only the user who created the message
 - Include user model for reasons stated in point above
 - Implement Possibility to filter and sort all Messages (params)